heskyji/README/README.md

 If you want to schedule a meeting with me, I will be available if my calendar says so; vice-versa.

 ## One-on-ones
-I don't proactively schedule regular/recurring 1:1 with my reports.
-As my report, if you would like recurring (or ad-hoc/on-demand) 1:1 with me, I'm very happy to do so, feel free to schedule it in the calendar.

 I believe in that 1:1 is primarily about the report, only secondarily about the manager.
 As my report, I expect you to use 1:1 to discuss your needs, your ambitions and your ideas.